nfcpy/nfcpy/docs/overview.rst

 Supported Hardware
 ------------------

-These readers are supported on Linux, Windows and Mac:

 * Sony RC-S330/360/370/380
-* SCM SCL3710/11/12
+* SCM SCL-3710/11/12
-* ACS ACR122U
+* ACS ACR122U (version 2.xx)

-These readers are supported on Linux (and probably Mac):

-* Arygon ACS122U
-* Arygon APPB US
+* Arygon APPBUS
 * Stollmann NFC Reader

 Notes:

+* All readers are tested to work with Ubuntu Linux.
+Less frequently some are tested to work on Windows (usually the SCL3711 and RC-S3xx).
+User feedback indicates that the readers seem to work on Mac.
+Readers with serial communication protocol have not yet been tested on Windows.

 * The Sony RC-S380 is the only reader for which *nfcpy* currently supports tag emulation, more specifically Type 3 Tag emulation.

-* The NXP PN53x can not properly handle Type 1 Tags with dynamic memory layout (Topaz 512) due to a firmware bug that not allow READ-8 and WRITE-8 commands to be executed.
+* The NXP PN53x can not properly handle Type 1 Tags with dynamic memory layout (Topaz 512) due to a firmware bug that does not allow READ-8 and WRITE-8 commands to be executed.

 * The NXP PN531 chip does not support any Type 1 Tag command and is